sandeshkhairnar/Profile-Map-Explorer/README.md

 1. **Profile Display**: A webpage showing a list of profiles with essential information such as name, photo, and description.
 2. **Interactive Map**: Users can view the geographical locations of each profile on an interactive map with dynamic markers.
 3. **Summary Integration**: A "Summary" button next to each profile that displays a map marker on the map for the selected profile’s address.
-4. **Map Services Integration**: Google Maps or Mapbox integration to show locations and handle geocoding for addresses.
-5. **Admin Panel**: Allows administrators to manage profiles (add, edit, delete) through a dashboard.
+4. **Admin Panel**: Allows administrators to manage profiles (add, edit, delete) through a dashboard.
-6. **Search and Filter**: Search and filter profiles by name, location, or other attributes.
+5. **Search and Filter**: Search and filter profiles by name, location, or other attributes.
-7. **Responsive Design**: Optimized for desktop, tablet, and mobile devices.
+6. **Responsive Design**: Optimized for desktop, tablet, and mobile devices.
-8. **Error Handling**: Proper error handling for failed requests or invalid data (e.g., missing addresses).
+7. **Error Handling**: Proper error handling for failed requests or invalid data (e.g., missing addresses).
-9. **Loading Indicators**: Informative loading indicators during data fetching and map rendering.
+8. **Loading Indicators**: Informative loading indicators during data fetching and map rendering.
-10. **Profile Details**: A dedicated profile details page to view more information about each person, such as interests, contact info, and more.
+9. **Profile Details**: A dedicated profile details page to view more information about each person, such as interests, contact info, and more.

 ## Tech Stack 🚀
 - **Frontend**: React.js
 - **Styling**: Tailwind CSS
-- **Map Integration**: Google Maps API or Mapbox
 - **State Management**: React Context API
 - **Routing**: React Router